Car Seat Checkup Top 5 Things to Do

 Is it Time for a Booster Seat?

-Take the next step to a booster seat when you answer “yes” to any of these questions:
+Take the next step to a booster seat when you answer “yes” to any of these questions:• Does the child exceed the car seat’s height or weight limits?

 • Are the child’s shoulders above the car seat’s top harness slots?